What is saw palmetto?

-Benign prostatic hyperplasia (BPH) is an enlargement of the prostate that is not due to cancer.
+Saw palmetto is an herbal remedy that people sometimes use to treat benign prostate hyperplasia (BPH), which is a condition that occurs in men.
+BPH is an enlargement of the prostate that isn’t due to cancer.
 An enlarged prostate puts pressure on the urethra, either blocking urine flow or increasing it.

-BPH can be an uncomfortable condition.
-It may prevent a man from being able to urinate, even though he feels the urge.
-Other times, he may be unable to stop urinating completely, or dribbling might continue after urination.
+BPH can be uncomfortable.
+It may prevent you from being able to urinate, even though you feel the urge.
+Other times, you may be unable to stop urinating completely, or dribbling might continue after urination.

-Not many studies prove saw palmetto’s effectiveness, but clinical trials have shown that saw palmetto is safe.
+Although studies don’t prove saw palmetto’s effectiveness, clinical trials have shown that saw palmetto is safe.
 Even at high doses, no serious adverse reactions were reported.
-Minor side effects include a variety of stomach problems and even bad breath.
+Minor side effects include a variety of stomach problems, and even bad breath.
 In extremely rare cases, liver problems have been reported.

-There are other ways to treat an enlarged prostate.
-Sometimes a doctor will closely monitor a patient and help him modify daily habits to improve symptoms.
+Other treatments for an enlarged prostate exist.
+Sometimes, a doctor will closely monitor you and advise you to modify daily habits to improve symptoms.
 For example, diet and certain prescription medications can cause prostate problems.

-If the problem is more severe, several medications exist to treat BPH, either alone or in combination with other therapies.
+If the problem is severe, several medications exist to treat BPH.
+You can take them either alone or in combination with other therapies.
 Minimally invasive procedures also can provide relief.

 Saw palmetto is a traditional folk remedy with a reputation for helping to treat BPH.
 People also use it to treat a variety of other symptoms.
 Scientific evidence doesn’t prove that it’s effective for treating BPH or any condition.
 It appears that most people can take it with minimal issues, but it can be dangerous for some people.
 Check with your doctor before taking saw palmetto.